mstuefer/QueryOptimiser/Readme.md

 ```

 **N.B.**: The provided data files are only toy examples, you should substitute them with
-your own queries and histogram files for serious testing.
+your own datafile, queriesfile and histogramfiles for serious testing.

 ## Usage